quantumgardener/qg.blog/content/blog.md

 ---
 > [!NOTE] Time-based notes as I share my thinking.

+[[subscribe|Subscribe]] to get the latest posts as soon as they are written.
 Use the links below to access the blog's archives.
 You can also access my many thoughts on [[Blogging]].
 ## 2025
 <!-- QueryToSerialize: table without id row.key as Month, link(rows.file.link,default(rows.title,rows.file.name)) as Title, dateformat(rows.datetime,"d MMMM y") as "Date" from "Public/notes" and #class/blog where datetime >= date(2025-01-01) and datetime <= date(2025-12-31) sort date(datetime) desc flatten dateformat(datetime,"yyyy-MM") as month group by dateformat(datetime,"yyyy-MM") sort rows.month desc -->
 <!-- SerializedQuery: table without id row.key as Month, link(rows.file.link,default(rows.title,rows.file.name)) as Title, dateformat(rows.datetime,"d MMMM y") as "Date" from "Public/notes" and #class/blog where datetime >= date(2025-01-01) and datetime <= date(2025-12-31) sort date(datetime) desc flatten dateformat(datetime,"yyyy-MM") as month group by dateformat(datetime,"yyyy-MM") sort rows.month desc -->